Benefits for Data Governance and Data Engineering

 Column level lineage

-Having data lineage available at column level is a lot more useful as it allows you to trace the data at a more granular level, e.g. if you know that column CUSTOMER_NAME in table CUSTOMER contains PII and this column is used to populate column CUSTOMER_NAME in table ORDER_AGG then you know automatically that column CUSTOMER_NAME also contains PII.
+Having data lineage available at column level is a lot more useful as it allows you to trace the data at a more granular level, e.g. if you know that column CUSTOMER_NAME in table CUSTOMER contains PII and this column is used to populate column CUSTOMER_NAME in table ORDER_AGG then you can infer that column CUSTOMER_NAME also contains PII.
 As a result you can use this information to identify any tables that contain PII data or even use it to automatically mask PII data across all tables.

 The importance of data lineage